Barrio Logan, San Diego

 Barrio Logan is a neighborhood in south central San Diego, California.
 It is bordered by the neighborhoods of East Village and Logan Heights to the north, Shelltown and Southcrest to the east, San Diego Bay to the southwest, and National City to the southeast.
 Interstate 5 forms the northeastern boundary.
 The Barrio Logan Community Plan Area comprises approximately 1,000 acres, of which slightly more than half is under the jurisdiction of the Port of San Diego or the United States Navy rather than the city of San Diego.
+Barrio Logan is historically one of the most notable centers of the city's Chicano/Mexican-American community.

 The community is subject to the California Coastal Act.
-Though located near the City's Central core, it has long been considered part of Southeast San Diego by many locals, being directly Southeast of Downtown, and with previous historical records labeling it as part of "Western Southeast San Diego."
+Though located near the city's central core, it has long been considered part of Southeast San Diego by many locals, being directly southeast of downtown San Diego, and with previous historical records labeling it as part of "Western Southeast San Diego."

 History

 When the Spanish first entered the region, they found a Kumeyaay rancheria at the mouth of Chollas Creek.

 In 1871, Congressman John A. Logan wrote legislation to provide federal land grants and subsidies for a transcontinental railroad ending in San Diego.
 A street laid in 1881 was named Logan Heights after him, and the name came to be applied to the general area.
 Plans for a railroad never successfully materialized, and the area was predominantly residential by the turn of the century, becoming one of San Diego's oldest communities.

 Its transformation began in 1910 with the influx of refugees from the Mexican Revolution, who soon became the majority ethnic group.
 For this reason, the southern part of the original Logan Heights neighborhood came to be called Barrio Logan.
 (Barrio is a Spanish word for "neighborhood".)

+From the early 1900s, Barrio Logan also became home to San Diego's tuna industry, particularly Pacific Tuna Canning Company and Van Camp Seafood Company (which is now Chicken of the Sea), providing employment to Italian, Mexican, Japanese, and Portuguese workers.
+The bayside served as residence for the local Issei Japanese community at Fish Camp (a community of four "camps" or キャンプ of stilt houses) before the community was demolished in WWII.